shan-weiqiang/shan-weiqiang.github.io/_posts/2024-11-3-symbols-libraries-one-definition-rule.md

 - A only needs B and C's header file location to succesfully compile
 - After compilation, Inside A's binary there are no B or C's dependency information

-The *right* way it to link to B and C using *PRIVATE* keyword.
+The normal way to link to B and C is to use *PRIVATE* keyword, since A's public API does not refer to B or C's headers.
 When A as a library is depended by executable D, D will have the problem of finding symbols in B and C during linking time, because there is no information in binary A to locate B and C!
 So cmake is smart enough to have a PRIVATE-becomes-PUBLIC behaviour for static libraries.
 See: [[CMake] Difference between PRIVATE and PUBLIC with target_link_libraries](https://cmake.org/pipermail/cmake/2016-May/063400.html)

 This problem does not exist if A is a shared lib.
 The reasons are: